The Slotted Spoons

 Simple Basil and Walnut Pesto

-Just look how beautiful these leaves look!
-I’m really going to miss the basil in the colder months BUT we will still have pesto!
+Just look how beautiful these leaves are!
+I'm really going to miss the basil in the colder months, BUT we will still have pesto!

 Making the Pesto